top of page

 P3 Research Assistant Internship

-Each year, the PhARM Program recruits two University of Texas at Austin P2 College of Pharmacy students for a year-long (May to August) internship to take place in their P3 year.
+Each year, the PhARM Program recruits up to two University of Texas at Austin P2 College of Pharmacy students for a year-long (May to August) internship to take place in their P3 year.
 Selected P3 PhARM RAs will assist PhARM colleagues in conducting their research and meeting project deliverables.
 Additionally, RAs will lead their own project, with the goals of presenting project findings at a national conference for poster presentation and writing a manuscript.
 RAs will work remotely, ~5-10 hours per week (flexible to meet school needs) and be paid $20 per hour.

-Recruitment will begin in January 2025 and selected candidates will be asked to interview with the internship supervisors in February 2025.
-Online applications will be accepted from January 6 - 26.
-All application materials must be received by January 26, 2025 at 5:00 PM CST.
+Recruitment will begin in January 2026 and selected candidates will be asked to interview with the internship supervisors in February 2026.
+Online applications will be accepted from January 4 - 25.
+All application materials must be received by January 25, 2026 at 5:00 PM CST.
 No applications will be considered after this date / time.

 FAQ